Dwight Correctional Center: Decatur facility opens

-On January 24, 2000, a new minimum-security female facility was opened in Decatur, IL, in the former Adolf Meyer Mental Health and Development Center, which had been adapted to address some of these female inmate needs.
+On January 24, 2000, a new minimum-security female facility was opened in Decatur, Illinois, in the former Adolf Meyer Mental Health and Development Center, which had been adapted to address some of these female inmate needs.
 The new facility would eventually house 500 inmates, some of whom would be transferred from DCC.
 Linda Dillon, Assistant Deputy Director of the IDOC, stated that the Decatur facility would be "heavily programmed to try to reconnect women with their children before they return home".
 Eligible inmates would have about two years left in their sentences and would receive educational and vocational training provided by Richland Community College.
-Another new facility in Hopkins Park, IL, was expected to provide an additional 1,800 beds, but was still three years away from opening.
+Another new facility in Hopkins Park, Illinois, was expected to provide an additional 1,800 beds, but was still three years away from opening.
 The DCC would continue to receive and classify all female inmates.

 College program

 In August 1999 Lake Land College of Mattoon, Illinois, announced the addition of the DCC to their existing programs of education at other state prisons, programs in place since 1971.
 The college would provide enough credits for inmates to earn vocational certificates and make progress toward degree programs.
 Those who completed the educational program had 13% recidivism rates as opposed to the average 38% for those who had not.